-Graduates have secured training contracts in 'Magic Circle' firms, secured funding for both bar school and pupillage, and progressed to obtaining masters degrees.
-Alumni include university professors, Queen's Counsel (QCs), City firm solicitors, members of Her Majesty's Judiciary, a Hollywood producer, insolvency practitioners, company secretaries, and more.
+Previous graduates from Kingston Law School have secured training contracts in 'Magic Circle' firms, secured funding for both bar school and pupillage, and progressed to obtaining masters degrees.
+Kingston Law School alumni include university professors, Queen's Counsel (QCs), City firm solicitors, members of Her Majesty's Judiciary, a Hollywood producer, insolvency practitioners, company secretaries, and more.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.

 Year of graduation: 2013

 "I got into Kingston through Clearing after rejecting my second choice, and not achieving my predicted grades to get into my first choice.
 I have to say I am glad I chose Kingston and not another university.
 It has given me many great opportunities, and the location is great.

 The opening of the Business School building generated more space and rooms, which was so beneficial in my final year.
 I was able to gather with my fellow students and revise for our exams.

 I was not going to go on a course that did not include a year aboard, as I always knew that I wanted to do the study aboard scheme.
 During my studies I studied at California State University, Sacramento, for a year."

 "I graduated from Kingston Law School back in 1987 and since then my career in law has gone from strength to strength.